cai-layer/cai-landingpage/src/content/docs/usage/saved-actions.md

 - **Prompt actions** require a running [local LLM server](/docs/getting-started/llm-setup/)
 - **URL actions** work without any LLM — they just open your browser
+- **Shell actions** work without any LLM — they execute the command directly